araobp/stm32-mcu/STM32F4-Discovery/Camera/README.md

 ### Windowing and resizing

-- I will use the OV7670-built-in windowing capability to extract 128 x 128 square images from QCIF images.
+- I will not use the OV7670-built-in windowing capability.
-- Then down-convert them into 32 x 32 images on STM32.
+- I will implement a windowing capability on STM32 to extract 128 x 128, 64 x 64 and 32 x 32 pixels from an original image.

 ### Inference